Lumi-supercomputer/LUMI-training-materials/docs/2day-next/204-ObjectStorage.md

     Click the project for which you want to generate access credentials (called "authentication keys" or "access keys" in the interface), and the column to the right will appear.
-    Chose how long the authentication key should be valid (1 week or 168 hours is the maximum currently, but the life can be extended) and a description for the authentication key.
+    Chose how long the authentication key should be valid (1 year is the maximum currently, and any choice can be extended, though keys will be revoked at the end of the grace period of your project) and a description for the authentication key.
 The latter is useful if you generate multiple keys for different use.
 E.g., for security reasons you may want to use different authentication keys from different machines so that one machine can be disabled quickly if the machine would be compromised or stolen.

-    !!!
-Note "Key validity"
-        At the time of writing, the maximum lifetime for a key was 168 hours which is one week.
-This will be extended in the future so that key renewal will not be needed anymore.
-Keys will last for the lifetime of the project.

     Next click on the "Generate key" button, and a new key will appear in the "Available keys" section: